frontenddogma/web-development-glossary/manuscript/i.md

 Inline element
 : → Inline-level element

+Inline flow
+: A CSS concept referring to the direction of text flow in a sentence.
+In an English document, inline flow runs left to right.

 Inline formatting context
 : A formatting context in which boxes are laid out horizontally.
 Horizontal padding, borders, and margins are respected.